 Privacy Engineering’s Emerging Role in Data Security

 It’s clear that privacy engineering has an important purpose in contemporary data use.
-But how is this function directly improving data security?
+But how is it directly related to improving data security?

 For one, privacy engineers act as the first line of defense in maintaining compliance with data regulations.
-There are a wide range of legal rules, regulations, and industry standards that organizations are required to meet regarding their data use.
-These measures are integral to the safety and privacy of individuals’ sensitive data, and must be enforced in order to avoid fines, legal action, and breaches in customer trust.
+There are a wide range of legal rules, regulations, and industry standards for data use that organizations are required to meet.
+These measures are integral to the safety and privacy of individuals’ sensitive data, and must be enforced in order to avoid fines, legal action, and loss of customer trust.
 Including privacy engineering teams in the development and maintenance of your data stack ensures that security and compliance are considered from the earliest stages of your organization’s data workflows.

-Beyond compliance, privacy engineering also enhances knowledge across an organization’s various teams.
+Beyond compliance, privacy engineering also enhances knowledge across your organization’s different teams.
 Given their subject matter expertise, privacy engineers bridge the gap between regulatory requirements and product development.
 It’s not necessarily common for legal teams to have extensive technical knowledge, nor for engineering teams to have a wide-ranging understanding of privacy law.
-By acting as a conduit between legal/compliance teams and engineers/developers, privacy engineers can ensure that these teams are united in their goals and objectives.
+By acting as a conduit between legal/compliance teams and engineers/developers, privacy engineers can ensure that all stakeholders are united in their goals and objectives.

 Ultimately, data security is the responsibility of many teams.
-When privacy engineers focus specifically on building privacy-by-design into data ecosystems, these dispersed teams can more easily be united in providing secure products or services to their customers.
+When privacy engineers focus specifically on building privacy-by-design into data ecosystems, it is easier to consistently provide secure products or services to your customers.

 Integrating Privacy Engineering into Your Data Stack

-There are a range of practices to consider when integrating privacy engineering into your developing data stack.
+There are a range of practices to consider when integrating privacy engineering into your cloud infrastructure security framework.
 First, data teams need to be structured and skilled in a way that empowers privacy engineering.
-Of those who reported having dedicated privacy engineering teams, 64.2% said they were built and supported by upskilling personnel.
-It’s important to invest in effective training to enable your privacy personnel with the most up-to-date knowledge and skills.
+Of those who reported having dedicated privacy engineering teams, 64% said they were built and supported by upskilling personnel.
+It’s important to invest in effective training to educate your privacy personnel on the most up-to-date knowledge and skills.

-A high-level review of your current data strategy can also help inform how privacy engineering fits into your existing organization structure.
+A high-level review of your data security strategy can also help inform how privacy engineering fits into your existing organizational structure.
 Whether as an offshoot of an existing team or an entirely new internal group, this function needs to be structured in a way that allows it to fulfill its privacy goals.
-Only 49.3% of existing privacy engineering teams reported having access to a dedicated budget and dedicated tools, making their privacy objectives harder to attain.
+Only 49% of existing privacy engineering teams reported having access to a dedicated budget and dedicated tools, making their privacy objectives harder to attain.
 These teams cannot, and should not, be created in a vacuum.

 Lastly, the adoption of a robust data security platform can provide immense support for privacy engineering objectives.
-The Immuta Data Security Platform allows users to discover, secure, and monitor the sensitive data that exists in their data ecosystem.
-To secure and protect the privacy of this data, Immuta allows users to build and enforce easy-to-comprehend plain language policies, so that privacy engineers, legal teams, and software developers can all understand them.
-Once written, policies are enforced automatically across an organization’s entire data stack, ensuring that any privacy requirements built into policy are applied regardless of where a query is taking place.
-These queries are automatically logged to create a holistic audit trail, giving teams total oversight and reinforcing compliance efforts.
+The Immuta Data Security Platform provides users with sensitive data discovery, security and data access control, and data monitoring across the entire data ecosystem.
+To secure and protect the privacy of this data, Immuta allows users to build and enforce easy-to-comprehend plain-language policies, so that privacy engineers, legal teams, and software developers can all understand them.
+Once written, automated policy enforcement across your organization’s entire data stack ensures that any privacy requirements built into policies are applied, regardless of where a query is taking place.
+These queries are automatically logged to create a holistic data audit trail, giving you total oversight and reinforcing compliance efforts.